AurelienNioche/ActiveTeachingModel/README.md

 ## Documentation

 Auto-documentation is handled by Sphinx.
+In order to make changes:

-Modify index.rst to change the main documentation page.

-Modify code.rst file with the name of the script to auto-document as in:
+1. Modify index.rst to change the main documentation page if needed. code.rst will build the auto-documentation page if updated with the name of the script file as in:
     .. automodule:: learner.carlos_ann
     :members:

-In the terminal, navigate to /docs and run:
+2. In the terminal, navigate to /docs and run: make html
-    make html

 If the build is successful the html files were updated.